-

 What are the government costs associated with a typical employment based visa?

-In Greece, the government costs associated with a typical employment-based visa include several fees.
-Here is a detailed breakdown:
+The government costs associated with a standard employment-based visa comprise several distinct fees.
+The following is an itemised summary:

-- Residence Permit Application Fee: The main fee for an employment-based residence permit is EUR 150 (approximately USD 165 as of 2023).
+Residence Permit Application Fee: The primary fee for an employment-based residence permit is EUR 150 (approximately USD 165 as of 2023).

-- Administrative Fee for the Submission of the Application: There is an additional administrative fee of EUR 16 (approximately USD 18).
+Administrative Fee for Submission: An administrative fee of EUR 16 (approximately USD 18) is required upon application submission.

-- Issuance of the Residence Permit Card: The fee for issuing the residence permit card, which includes the recording of biometric data, is EUR 16 (approximately USD 18).
+Issuance of Residence Permit Card: Issuance of the residence permit card, which includes biometric data collection, carries a fee of EUR 16 (approximately USD 18).

-- Embassy Fees: If the application is submitted through a Greek embassy or consulate abroad, additional fees may apply.
-These fees vary depending on the location but generally range around EUR 60-80 (approximately USD 65-90).
+Embassy Fees: For applications submitted through a Greek embassy or consulate abroad, additional fees may be incurred.
+These typically range from EUR 60 to EUR 80 (approximately USD 65–90), depending on the location.

-- Translation and Legalization Fees: Any required documents that are not in Greek must be translated and legalized, which can incur additional costs depending on the country of origin and the specific requirements of the Greek authorities.
+Translation and Legalisation Fees: Documentation not originally in Greek must be translated and legalised, with associated costs varying according to the country of origin and specific requirements set by Greek authorities.

 -

 Is a local contract of employment required in order to obtain a work based visa or work permit?
-Are there salary or other thresholds to be met?
+Are there salary or other thresholds to be met by the migrant?

 -